MinusKelvin/chesswiki/content/iterative-deepening.md

     return best
 ```

-# Advantages of Iterated Deepening
+# Advantages of Iterative Deepening

-Counterintuitively, in sophisticated alpha-beta searches it is often faster to perform iterated deepening to some depth $$d$$ than to simply run a depth-limited search to depth $$d$$.
+Counterintuitively, in sophisticated alpha-beta searches it is often faster to perform iterative deepening to some depth $$d$$ than to simply run a depth-limited search to depth $$d$$.
 This is due to the use of dynamic {% include link to="content/move-ordering.md" lowercase=true %} techniques which benefit from the searches of the previous iterations.

 TODO: perform experiment